Bolt-In VS Weld-In Bucket Pins - Which bucket pin do I need?

 Weld-in bucket pins are...you guessed it, pins that are welded into the hanger bracket of your excavator bucket.
 This means that they are secured to the hanger by welding both ends of the pin into the pin holes in the hanger bracket, rather than using bolts or a lynch pin to secure the pins in place.
 Weld-in bucket pins are usually available for most size ranges of digger bucket but will only be available from a selected number of manufacturers, as they are the least common option.

-What are the benefits and negatives of weld-in bucket pins?
+What are the pros and cons of weld-in bucket pins?

 A big advantage of using excavator buckets with weld-in pins is the strength added to the hanger.
 The weld-in pins can actually increase the strength of your bucket by becoming a structural part of the hanger, and reducing the chance of your hanger bracket buckling or bending under the pressure and power of the machine while digging, grading or bulking.
 As previously mentioned, buckets with bossed hangers tend to be more expensive.
 Buckets with weld-in pins don't require bosses as the pins are welded directly to the hanger so these buckets tend to be slightly cheaper which is a bonus if you're on a tight budget.